|

 (2) TULIP: The Five Points of Calvinism in the Light of Scripture by Duane Edward Spencer

-Tulip is a popular acronym for the five points of Calvinism total depravity, unconditional election, limited atonement, irresistible grace, and perseverance of the saints.
+Tulip is a popular acronym for the five points of Calvinism - total depravity, unconditional election, limited atonement, irresistible grace, and perseverance of the saints.
 In this book, these five points are not only concisely explained in the light of the Bible but are also helpfully contrasted to the corresponding five points of Arminianism.
-The differences between Calvanistic and Arminian beliefs are also summarized at the end of the book for quick reference.
+The differences between Calvinistic and Arminianism beliefs are also summarized at the end of the book for quick reference.
 Anyone looking for an accessible explanation of this somewhat difficult and controversial doctrine, or looking for help in explaining it to others, will find this an invaluable resource.
-Tulip has had steady sales since its original Baker publication in 1979, and there is now nearly 55,000 copies in print.
+Tulip has had steady sales since its original Baker publication in 1979, and there are now nearly 55,000 copies in print.

 (3) WHAT IS REFORMED THEOLOGY?
 Understanding the Basics by R.C.
 Sproul